github/training-kit/paths/git-trouble/fc-manycommits.md

     1. Enter: `git commit -m "Adding files 4, 5, and 6"`.
     1. Enter: `git log --oneline`, your commit history should be modified.

     Congratulations you just combined a bunch of commits into a single commit!
-Now, none of the other collaborators will know that you make **way** too many commits!
+Now, none of the other collaborators will know that you made **way** too many commits!

 show-me-how:
 tell-me-why: